Emojeeeeeeeeeeeeeeeeeeeeeeeeeee/TWEB-Project2-Main/README.md

 ## Tests

-Some tests have be written to make sure that the graphQL query are working.
+Some tests have been written to make sure that the graphQL query are working.
 They can be executed by launching the client with `npm run test`

 ## Client Repo